joe-antognini/joe-antognini.github.io/_posts/2014-11-15-thermal-eccentricities.md

 would appear to contradict our entire analysis---a thermal population of binaries cannot exist at all!
 And indeed, this is the case.
 The divergence of this distribution function at both limits is a direct consequence of Heggie's law.
-Heggie's law, first stated in the dense monograph on three-body dynamics by the British astronomer Douglas Heggie, states that in general, when a passing star interacts with a soft binary (i.e., a binary whose binding energy is less than the kinetic energy of the incoming star),
+Heggie's law, first stated in the [dense monograph][2] on three-body dynamics by the British astronomer Douglas Heggie, states that in general, when a passing star interacts with a soft binary (i.e., a binary whose binding energy is less than the kinetic energy of the incoming star),